HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

 - Example custom widget called *teaching*
 - Contact

-### Introduce yourself with a biography

-Place a cropped portrait photo named `portrait.jpg` into the `static/img/` folder, overwriting any defaults.
-Alternatively, you can edit the `avatar` filepath in `config.toml` to point to a different image name - this is particularly useful if you wish to use a different image format such as PNG.

-Edit your biography in the example `content/home/about.md` file that you copied across from the `themes/academic/exampleSite/` folder.
-The research interests and qualifications are stored as `interests` and `education` variables.
-The academic qualifications are defined as multiples of `[[education.courses]]` and can be duplicated or deleted as necessary.
-It's possible to completely hide the interests and education lists by deleting their respective variables.

 ### Add a section to the homepage

 You can use the custom widget to create your own home page sections.